4 Ways to Access Sites in China Securely in 2025

 1. Use a VPN

-Unlike proxies and browser extensions, a good VPN will encrypt your data so that it is virtually unreadable to hackers and government surveillance programs.
-You’ll also have your choice of virtual locations across the globe so you can easily bypass geoblocking.
+Unlike proxies and browser extensions, a good VPN encrypts your data so that it is virtually unreadable to hackers and snoops (like internet service providers) trying to track your online activities.
+You also have a choice of secure virtual locations across the globe, so you can securely access the content you want from anywhere.

 Although there have been strict government crackdowns on VPNs, there are still a select few providers that will work in China.
 Keep in mind that these VPNs are non-government-approved VPNs and using them is prohibited in China.
 However, there haven't been any public reports of tourists being penalized by the Chinese government.

 If you‘re looking for a great VPN to use in China and across the globe, we recommend ExpressVPN.
-It has agents who constantly test and update its servers to make sure they can bypass The Great Firewall, and with its high speeds and servers in neighboring countries, you can access any content you like and stream video from around the globe.
+Its agents constantly test and update the servers so they work reliably.
+Plus, the VPN has excellent speeds that let you browse, game, and stream without interruptions.

 The best part is that ExpressVPN comes with a 30-day money-back guarantee, so if you’re not sure if it’s the right VPN for you, you can try it out risk-free.